outside the box

-Tagore was inspired by Auld Lang Syne to write the celebrated song Purano Sei Diner Kotha (‘Memories of Good Times’), whose melody is reminiscent of traditional Scots songs.
+Tagore was inspired by "Auld Lang Syne" to write the celebrated song "Purano Sei Diner Kotha" (‘Memories of Good Times’), whose melody is reminiscent of traditional Scots songs.

 The two tunes engage in a dialogue with one another that is at times harmonic and at times discordant, mirroring the relations between peoples that result from trade, travel and diplomacy.
 This creates a commemoration of the rich and sometimes tumultuous effect of bringing people of different nationalities together.

+The work was commissioned by and showed at the Burns Festival at the Old Feed Store in Belleisle Park, Ayr in May 2014.
 Developed in association with the University of the West of Scotland, Ayr, and the support of the Scottish Centre of Tagore Studies (SCoTS) and Centre for Media and Culture at Edinburgh Napier University.

 Vocal consultant: Taylor Wilson.
 Vocalists: Taylor Wilson, Payal Debroy, Andy Fraser, Soumya Dutta Roy.
 Grateful thanks to Keith Bird and May Mayberry, respectively, for their technical and graphics input.

 Dur: 19 mins, looped.
 Male and female versions.

-Website and all images and text, unless otherwise attributed, © 2015 Paul Holmes.
-Buttons by A Typical English Home.
+Website and all images and text, unless otherwise attributed, © 2020 Paul Holmes.